adamasultan/ConwayGameOfLife/README.md

 7. Any dead cell with exactly 3 alive neighbors, becomes alive

 This is a game where the user can input any combination alive or dead cells and simulate multiple generations of the Game of Life.

+How to run:

+Pull all of the src files into the same folder.
+Simply run game.py to start the game.